Answers to users’ most frequently asked questions.

 That depends.
 All orders will be placed on the central limit order book where participants and our liquidity providers will seek to match buyers and sellers.
 However, at times of high volatility and/or uncertainty only limit orders will be accepted, but you will always be able to submit orders.
 Executed orders (trades) will be contingent on market volume and pricing conditions, just like stock trading.

-We will initially list markets for football, basketball, baseball, and hockey.
+We will initially list markets for football (NFL, NCAA), basketball (NBA, WNBA, NCAA Men's), baseball (MLB), golf, and hockey (NHL).
 We will offer bets on Winner (moneyline), Spread, and Total Points (over/under).
 Follow us on social for updates on our expanded offerings!

-Sporttrade will offer sports betting in New Jersey with several other states following in 2022 and beyond, pending regulatory approval.
+Sporttrade will offer sports betting in New Jersey soon with several other states following in 2023 and beyond, pending regulatory approval.

 Sign up here and stay tuned for when the app will become available via iOS in your state (and additional updates for Android and/or Desktop down the line).